-See all the food truck equipment you need to get started in the mobile catering industry
+See a comprehensive guide of all the food truck equipment you need to get started in the mobile catering industry

-Food trucks are a good business model because the start-up costs are relatively low compared to a restaurant or cafe and they are mobile which means you can go where the footfall is.
+Food trucks are a good business model because the start-up costs are relatively low compared to restaurants or cafes and they are mobile which means you can go where the footfall is.

 However, getting started can be a little overwhelming especially if you don’t have any commercial catering experience.

-One of the main questions most people have is what equipment does a food truck need?
+One of the main questions most people ask is what equipment does a food truck need?

-The main type of food truck equipment you will need is a three-compartment sink for washing equipment and a separate sink for handwashing; work surfaces for prepping and serving; a boiler system for hot & cold running water; shelves for storage; fridges/freezers; and a power source such as LPG gas or a generator to power equipment.
+The main type of food truck equipment needed is a three-compartment sink for washing equipment and a separate sink for handwashing; work surfaces for prepping and serving; a boiler system for hot & cold running water; shelves for storage; fridges/freezers; and a power source such as LPG gas or a generator to power equipment.

-There are a few more general items to consider and depending on what type of products you intend to sell will influence your final equipment list.
-For example, if you want to start a juice truck you will need more specialized equipment such as juicers and blenders.
+There are a few more general items to consider and depending on what type of food you intend to sell will influence your final equipment list.

 Below is a full list of general and specific food truck equipment along with catering supplies such as disposable packaging and cleaning products.